roxannekyr/Top-Down-Budget-Forecasting-ML-Model/README.md

-<h1>High Level Demand Forecasting ML Model</h1>
+<h1>High Level Demand Forecasting ML Model for Finance</h1>

 <h2>Description</h2>

-This project implements a robust Time Series Forecasting pipeline using Machine Learning (Random Forest Regressor) to predict future monthly total sales demand for the company.
+This project implements a robust Time Series Forecasting pipeline using Machine Learning (Random Forest Regressor) to predict future monthly by total sales demand for the company.

 Unlike standard statistical models (ARIMA/ETS), this engine treats forecasting as a supervised regression problem, utilizing advanced feature engineering (Lags, Rolling Windows, Seasonality) to capture complex patterns in sales data.
 It employs a Recursive Multi-Step Forecasting strategy to predict 6 months into the future.